c2r0b/otabs-js/README.md

 ```

 ##How to use
-In your html create a menu with this template:
+In your html create a list with this template:
 ```html
 <ul class="otabs" rel="WHATEVER_YOU_WANT">
   <li>..</li>